 Individuals are entered on this program based on the results of industrial hygiene surveys.
-In the absence of IH data, individuals routinely exposed to sound levels greater than 84 dB(A) or 140 dB peak sound pressure level for impact or impulse noise shall be considered at risk and included in the hearing conservation program.
+In the absence of IH data, individuals routinely exposed to sound levels greater than 85 dB(A) or 140 dB peak as an 8-hour time-weighted average (TWA) sound pressure level for impact or impulse noise shall be considered at risk and included in the hearing conservation program.

 Hearing tests are recorded on DD Form 2215 and DD Form 2216.